jharini/booknotes/system-design/system-design-interview/chapter23/README.md

  * A new `version` column is added to the database table
  * Before a user modifies a database row, the version number is read
  * When the user updates the row, the version number is increased by 1 and written back to the database
- * Database validation prevents the insert if the new version number doesn't exceed the previous one
+ * Database validation prevents the insert if the new version number doesn't exceed the previous one by 1.
+In case of failure, the user tries again from step 2.

 Optimistic locking is usually faster than pessimistic locking as we're not locking the database.
 Its performance tends to degrade when concurrency is high, however, as that leads to a lot of rollbacks.
+In case of concurrency, users have to repeatedly retry till update succeeds per user.
+Although end result is correct, repeated retries cause a very unpleasant user experience.

 Pros:
  * It prevents applications from editing stale data